What is gum disease?

 Gum disease, also known as periodontal disease, is an infection that affects the soft tissues and bones supporting the teeth.
 It can take on different forms, such as the mild to moderate gingivitis that only affects the soft tissues.
 However, in severe cases, the infection can spread to the teeth's supporting structures and bones, potentially leading to tooth loss if left untreated.

 What are the causes of gum disease?

-But bear in mind, none of these factors can, on their own, cause gum disease to develop and spread throughout the body.
-As long as you maintain a rigorous and thorough oral hygiene routine, it will be extremely difficult for gum disease to establish a foothold and spread.
+However, it's important to note that none of these factors alone can cause gum disease to spread throughout the body.
+By maintaining a consistent oral hygiene routine, it becomes extremely difficult for gum disease to take hold and spread.

 The Most Common Cause of Gum Disease

-The best way to prevent gum disease is twice-daily brushing and flossing, and regular visits to your dentist for professional cleaning (for most people, twice a year is should be sufficient).
+The most effective way to prevent gum disease is by brushing and flossing twice daily and scheduling regular visits to your dentist for professional cleaning, usually twice a year.